 /dev/sda.
 These assignments will be where you can mount your disks from inside Rescue Mode.

-If you need to assign more than two disks to be accessible inside Rescue Mode, click the Add Disk option:
+If you need to assign additional disks to be accessible inside Rescue Mode, click the Add Disk option:

 NoteYou can assign up to 7 disks in Rescue Mode.

 /dev/sdhis always assigned to the Finnix recovery distribution.